-Long before he was a presidential candidate or hosted a reality game show, Donald Trump was seen as the savior of Atlantic City because of his plans to reinvigorate the hotel and casino scene.
+Long before he was President of the United States or hosted a reality game show, Donald J. Trump was seen as the savior of Atlantic City because of his plans to reinvigorate the hotel and casino scene.
 Now, almost 30 years later, some of his behavior and decision-making during this period has been at the center of criticism for his presidential bid.
 Despite Donald Trump taking a front seat in the Republican nominee candidacy, betting sites do not predict that he will be the party’s nominee.

 Whereas his father focused on middle-income rentals in the outer boroughs of New York City, Trump moved the firm’s headquarters to Manhattan so he could take on larger projects.
 His name first drew attention in 1973 when he and his father were accused of racially profiling prospective tenants in some of their Brooklyn and Queens housing.
 The Trumps countersued, and the matter was settled in 1975.